 (ESV) Psalm 119: 11, “I have stored up Your word in my heart, that I might not sin against You.”

 The last part of studying the Bible relates to having eyes that see.

 We’ve covered in How To Study The Bible Pt.
 1 | Bible Summary there is the purpose in the Bible.
 All pieces connect and knowing the outline helps our understanding.

 We’ve realized how crucial prayer is How To Study The Bible Pt.
 2 | Prayer because we need to have ears that hear.
 We need to listen to what God has to say.

 Once we are willing to listen, we are ready to start learning scripture, and God will help us.

 The fruits of the Spirit are love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 When we understand and are guided by God, we begin to produce fruit God wants.

 There are gifts God gives us when we make our life about Him.

 (NLT) 2 Timothy 3:15, “You have been taught the holy Scriptures from childhood, and they have given you the wisdom to receive the salvation that comes by trusting in Christ Jesus.”

-Wisdom is experience, good knowledge, and good judgement.
-The longer we are in the word of God, the more wise we will become.
+Wisdom is experience, good knowledge, and good judgment.
+The longer we are in the word of God, the wiser we will become.
 This isn’t something we create within ourselves, rather a gift God shares with us.